 The cost of our lymphatic drainage massages for patients in Zones 4 & 5 in London varies, and a full cost quote will be determined following consultation with our specialists.

 Types of Lymphatic Drainage Massage

 Manual Lymphatic Drainage

 Lymphatic drainage massage uses gentle movements to stretch the skin in the direction of lymph flow.
 These start from the section of the limb or treatment area nearest to the torso and move outward.
 This treatment usually varies between 45-60 minutes, depending on the size of the treatment zone(s).
-Finally, for post-surgical lymphatic drainage massage, Zee also has the clinical expertise to change any dressings from body contouring procedure(s).
+Finally, for post-surgical lymphatic drainage massage, our specialists also has the clinical expertise to change any dressings from body contouring procedure(s).

 Overall, there are four different types of techniques used to encourage effective draining of lymph fluids: